NathanDuran/Conversation-Analysis-Modelling-Schema/README.md

 ### Minimal Expansion
 *Minimal-expansions* allow for additional turns that behave as expansions but consist only of one turn.
 Their primary role is to account for the uneven number of utterances in a dialogue, which is often the case, and single utterances that do not belong to a pair-sequence.
 For example, they allow the same speaker to produce more than one utterance of different types in succession or for a speaker to produce one utterance that does not belong to (initiate or conclude) an AP.

-*Minimal-expansions* have fewer restriction that pair-sequences to allow for flexibility when annotating.
+*Minimal-expansions* have fewer restrictions than pair-sequences to allow for flexibility when annotating.
 However, they should abide by their semantic intent.
 For example, a *pre-minimal-expansion* should be relating to a future base-type sequence, a *post-minimal-expansion* to a previous base-type sequence and an *insert-minimal-expansion* within a sequence.

 ## Dialogue Acts and Adjacency Pair Types (AP-types)<a name="da-ap-types-annotation-guidelines-link">
 To produce AP-types an annotator must simply select one AP and one DA for an utterance of dialogue and the combination of these two labels is considered an AP-type label.
 The selection of the DA is dependent on the *semantic content* and *communicative function* of the individual utterance and the AP the utterances position within, or relation to, the structure of the dialogue.